minalchoudhary1210-pixel/Tableau-Project/README.md

 ---

 ##  **Conclusion**

-This Tableau project provides a clear and comprehensive view of India’s growing EV market.
-By visualizing trends, geographic distribution, manufacturer performance, and policy-driven factors, the dashboard enables meaningful insights into the evolution of electric mobility in India.
-The project showcases strong capabilities in data storytelling, dashboard design, and analytical interpretation making it a valuable addition to both academic and professional portfolios.
+This Tableau project provides a clear, data-driven view of India’s evolving Electric Vehicle (EV) landscape.
+By visualizing trends across model years, states, manufacturers, and policy eligibility, the dashboard transforms raw data into actionable insights.
+It highlights the rapid growth of EV adoption, regional market strengths, and the role of clean-fuel incentives in accelerating the transition toward sustainable mobility.
+Overall, this project demonstrates strong skills in data preparation, visual analytics, and dashboard storytelling, delivering meaningful insights for policymakers, manufacturers, investors, and analysts within the EV ecosystem.